-The mechanisms and timelines for making the results of the target setting, data analysis, development of the improvement strategies, and evaluation available to the public.
+The mechanisms and timelines for making the results of the setting targets, data analysis, development of the improvement strategies, and evaluation available to the public.

-Baby Watch maintains a comprehensive website (babywatch.utah.gov) which is updated regularly with early intervention data, policy, and program information.
+Baby Watch maintains a comprehensive website (https://familyhealth.utah.gov/oec/baby-watch-early-intervention) which is updated regularly with early intervention data, policy, and program information.
 The folder Track our Progress shares information about our federal applications, annual SPP/APP submissions, SSIP data and findings, program determinations, Baby Watch determinations, corrective action plans, and many other important documents.
 The Baby Watch website also has a Contact Us tab that provides an email and mailing address, and welcomes feedback from families about their Part C Early Intervention experience.